The drop policies for the academic year will be updated at a later time.

 If I am invited to live on campus do I need to have health insurance for the Summer Bridge Program?

-Yes, if you are living on campus during the program, it is required that you have health insurance during the program.
-You will be living on-campus for 5 weeks, and although you are likely to be in good health, there is a possibility that you may become ill or injured during that time.
+Yes, If you are living on campus during the program, it is required that you have health insurance during the program.
+You will be living on campus for 5 weeks, and although you are likely to be in good health, there is a possibility that you may become ill or injured during that time.
 Minor medical services are covered by the Student Health Center only during normal business hours.
 The Summer Bridge Program cannot assume financial responsibility incurred by a major illness or injury.

-Information on Early Start Insurance for our students participating in our Summer Success Programs can be found here
+Information on Early Start Insurance for our students participating in our Summer Success Programs can be found here.

 If I am invited to live on campus can I have guests visit during the program?